a-henning/tivity/README.md

 $ bower install
 $ grunt watch
 ```
-* setup a vhost with the following rules:
+* after you run `grunt watch`, grunt will make a build directory, setup a vhost to that with the following rules:

 ```
 <VirtualHost *:80>